CovHappy/hibuf/README.md

 # hibuf
-Provide happy api for TLV
+Provide happy api for TLV in C